-- (1) Hampshire Equity Partners refers to Hampshire Equity Partners II, L.P., Hampshire Equity Partners Cayman D.B.
+(1) Hampshire Equity Partners refers to Hampshire Equity Partners II, L.P., Hampshire Equity Partners Cayman D.B.
 II, L.P. and Hampshire Equity Partners Cayman II, L.P.
 Hampshire Equity Partners II, L.P. currently owns 5,419,212 shares of our common stock, and is offering to sell 1,712,019 shares in this offering.
 Hampshire Equity Partners Cayman D.B.
 II, L.P. currently owns 893,699 shares of our common stock and is offering to sell 282,334 shares in this offering.
 Hampshire Equity Partners Cayman II, L.P. currently owns 17,847 shares of our common stock and is offering to sell 5,647 shares in this offering.
-Lexington Equity Partners II, L.P. is the general partner of each of Hampshire Equity Partners Cayman II, L.P. is the general partner of each of Hampshire Equity Partners Cayman II, L.P. and Lexington Equity Partners Cayman II, L.P. is Lexington Equity Partners II, Inc., which has ultimate voting and investment control over the shares of our common stock held by Hampshire Equity Partners.
-Ms. Tracey Rudd, an employee of an affiliate of Hampshire Equity Partners, is the President of Lexington Equity Partners II, Inc. and Mr. Gregory P. Flynn, formerly one of our directors, is the Vice President of Lexington Equity Partners II, Inc. - (2) This information is based on a Schedule 13G/A filed on February 14, 2007.
+Lexington Equity Partners II, L.P.
+Lexington Equity Partners Cayman II, L.P. to the general partner of each of Hampshire Equity Partners Cayman II, L.P. and Hampshire Equity Partners Cayman II, L.P. to the general partner of each of Lexington Equity Partners II, L.P. and Lexington Equity Partners Cayman II, L.P. is Lexington Equity Partners II, Inc., which has ultimate voting and investment control over the shares of our common stock held by Hampshire Equity Partners.
+Ms. Tracey Rudd, an employee of an affiliate of Hampshire Equity Partners, is the President of Lexington Equity Partners II, Inc. and Mr. Gregory P. Flynn, formerly one of our directors, is the Vice President of Lexington Equity Partners II, Inc.

+(2) This information is based on a Schedule 13G/A filed on February 14, 2007.
 Morgan Stanley is a parent holding company with sole voting power with respect to 1,741,133 shares of our common stock and sole dispositive power with respect to 1,865,195 shares of our common stock.
-Morgan Stanley Investment Management Inc. is an investment adviser with sole voting power with respect to 1,680,665 shares of our common stock. - (3) This information is based on a Schedule 13G/A filed on February 12, 2007.
+Morgan Stanley Investment Management Inc. is an investment adviser with sole voting power with respect to 1,680,665 shares of our common stock and sole dispositive power with respect to 1,766,865 shares of our common stock.

+(3) This information is based on a Schedule 13G/A filed on February 12, 2007.
 Capital Research and Management Company is deemed to be the beneficial owner of all of the shares and has sole voting power and sole dispositive power with respect to all of the shares.
-Smallcap World Fund, Inc. is deemed to be the beneficial owner of 1,081,502 of the shares. - (4) Includes 29,163 shares of common stock, 310,002 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of May 29, 2007 and 7,195 shares of unvested restricted stock. - (5) Includes 129,568 shares of common stock, 24,254 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of May 29, 2007 and 3,386 shares of unvested restricted stock. - (6) Includes 2,314 shares of unvested restricted stock.
+Smallcap World Fund, Inc. is deemed to be the beneficial owner of 1,081,502 of the shares.

+- (4) Includes 29,163 shares of common stock, 310,002 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of May 29, 2007 and 7,195 shares of unvested restricted stock. - (5) Includes 129,568 shares of common stock, 24,254 options to purchase shares of common stock that are currently exercisable or will become exercisable within 60 days of May 29, 2007 and 3,386 shares of unvested restricted stock. - (6) Includes 2,314 shares of unvested restricted stock.